Product End Of Life – EOL Announcements

-The models listed below are like-for-like replacements for the equipment entering end of service life, but it’s likely that your backup power needs have changed and it’s time to review your requirements and put together a new configuration.
-Contact the power specialists at Power Solutions and we can assist with your new configuration.
+The models listed below are like-for-like replacements for the equipment entering end of service life.
+We suggest that you review your requirements before putting together a new configuration.
+Contact the power specialists at Power Solutions and we can assist with the right configuration for you.

 |Manufacturer||Product End Of Life||Planned End-Of-Life Date||Recommended Replacement|

 |Schneider Electric||APC Silcon DP/SL||December 2017/December 2018||MGE Galaxy 3500, 4000 or 5000 depending on voltage and power requirements|

 |Schneider Electric||MGE Galaxy 3000||December 2018||MGE Galaxy 3500|

 |Power Battery High Rate VRLA Batteries||All||December 2010||Cross Reference Chart|

 |Emerson||Netsure 502||May 2017||Netsure 5100 GE SPS GE Infinity S Flex|

 |January 2019 (limited parts)/January 2020 EOL||Eaton 9355|